code4ref/code4ref.github.io/index.md

 - Software projects which are unable to make any outputs available, but which can be publicly acknowledged
 - Software projects which can not be publicly disclosed

+You may wish to create a single record for a piece of software, or multiple records for different versions of that software.

 For open-source software, we suggest that the project is archived using [GitHub's integration with Zenodo](https://guides.github.com/activities/citable-code/) (or similar), which will provide a DOI.